EXPLORE THE WORLD’S MOST FASCINATING

 LANDMARKS AT YOUR OWN PACE.

 Looking to steer clear of traditional tourist traps?
-Then lace up your most comfortable shoes and hit the pavement, cobblestones, and winding pathways with our Destination Immersion® travel experts from Cruise Global, Walk Local.
+Then lace up your most comfortable shoes and hit the pavement, cobblestones, and winding pathways with with independent, local experts on Cruise Global, Walk Local shore excursions.
 You’ll explore some of the world’s most walkable places on guided tours that provide an up-close and intimate destination experience.

 Titanic Walking & Heritage Trail